bryan-melo/readableRegex/README.md

 Who knows, this API could evolve to do a lot more than it currently does, so please keep an open mind and bring all ideas to the table, they are welcome!

+Although the project has Regex in the name, it's not a requirement to use Regex on the backend if it's not possible or beneficial.

 ## Summary

 The API offers two primary functions: removing non-numeric characters and removing non-letter characters from a given string.
 These functions are accessible via GET requests to dedicated endpoints.
 The API accepts a JSON payload containing the input string and returns a JSON response with the modified string.